-Explosive is an apt term to describe the art of Steve Brodner, whose deftly executed drawings cast a spotlight on the American political scene as it unfolds before us.
+Explosive is an apt term to describe the art of Steve Brodner (b.1954), whose deftly executed drawings cast a spotlight on the American political scene as it unfolds before us.
 Working on a national political stage, Brodner is perhaps the most successful, influential, and widely read of today’s political illustrators.
 His wry humor and unique ability to conceive visual form inspired by icons of popular culture resonate through our shared cultural memory.
 Powerful images speak to us with precision and directness, offering fresh perspectives and revealing sometimes painful truths about our world and the influential leaders of our times.

-Steve Brodner draws upon a celebrated tradition of political caricature that harks back to the eighteenth century.
+Steve Brodner draws upon a celebrated tradition of political caricature that harks back to the 18th century.
 Beginning with the work of English illustrator James Gilray, whose satirical art cast a critical eye on the British government and the governing classes, political illustration has served to inform, motivate, and sometimes incite the public.
 Today, political illustration continues to serve as a vehicle for communication about the political process because of its mass appeal.
 During the past two centuries, great cartoonists like Francisco Goya, Honoré Daumier, and Thomas Nast have offered distinctive political and social perspectives, keeping their messages before us through constant innovation and compelling imagery that posed significant questions about the events of their day.
 Like these landmark figures, Brodner’s art defines and comments upon society, challenging our ideas, and profoundly influences public opinion on a mass scale.

 Steve Brodner has been a satirical illustrator for over thirty years.
 Born in Brooklyn, in 1954, he studied art at the Cooper Union in New York City.
 As a young artist, he entered and won first place in a major illustration competition sponsored by the Population Institute – an award presented by the legendary New York Times caricaturist Al Hirschfeld, who he greatly admired.
 After graduating from Cooper Union in 1976, he cut his teeth at The Hudson Dispatch, a small newspaper in Union City, New Jersey, where his talent for political satire was first recognized.
 In 1977, The New York Times Book Review began publishing his art, and from 1979 through 1982, he produced his own journal, The New York Illustrated News.
 Brodner developed a distinctive style in the early 1980s, and began creating illustrations for nearly every major American periodical of the day.
 By the end of the decade he emerged as the nation’s foremost political artist, a distinction that he has maintained to this day.
 The New Yorker’s official political illustrator for the 2008 Presidential campaign, Steve Brodner is an award-winning commentator whose imagery has appeared in such noted periodicals as Esquire, The New York Times, New York, Mother Jones, The Nation, National Lampoon, Rolling Stone, Sports Illustrated, The Washington Post, and The Village Voice, among many others.